FICO periodically updates its credit scoring models to meet lenders’ and consumers’ needs. Here’s what you need to know about different versions.

-Mortgage lenders: Earlier FICO Score versions
+Mortgage lenders: Earlier FICO score versions

 A mortgage is one of the most significant loan obligations a consumer can take on.
-For that reason, lenders will typically pull all three credit reports and FICO® Scores on each applicant.
+For that reason, lenders will typically pull all three credit reports and FICO scores on each applicant.

 You don’t necessarily need to be aware of each credit score you have at all times.
-Generally, it’s enough to stay on top of your FICO® Score 8 to have a good idea of your credit health.
+Generally, it’s enough to stay on top of your FICO 8 score to have a good idea of your credit health.

-Another thing Quinn suggests is to check FICO forums hosted by myFICO, where you can search for specific topics, such as “Which lenders use FICO Score 9?” and find a topic where users discuss their understanding of which scores and score version their banks and lenders use.
+Quinn also suggests is to check user forums hosted by myFICO, where you can search for specific topics, such as “Which lenders use FICO Score 9?” and find a topic where users discuss their understanding of which scores and score version their banks and lenders use.
 This way, you might be able to find a lender that uses the score you know is your highest before applying.
 Note, however, that this information isn’t verified even though it may help you get useful insight.

-There are multiple versions of a FICO® Score and each lender determines which version it will use when evaluating a request for credit.
+There are multiple versions of a FICO score, and each lender determines which version it will use when evaluating a request for credit.
 While it might not be feasible to stay on top of each variation of your credit score, maintaining good credit habits is important.

 “Regardless of your situation, it’s always important to pay your bills on time, use your available credit responsibly and only apply for credit when absolutely needed,” Quinn says.